Siljan Ring

-The Siljan Ring (Siljansringen) is a prehistoric impact crater in Dalarna, central Sweden.
-It is one of the 15 largest known impact craters on Earth and the largest in Europe, with a diameter of about 52 km.
+The Siljan Ring (Siljansringen) is a prehistoric impact structure in Dalarna, central Sweden.
+It is one of the 15 largest known impact structures on Earth and the largest in Europe, with a diameter of about 52 km.
 The impact that created the Siljan Ring occurred when a meteorite collided with the Earth's surface during the Devonian period.
 The exact timing of the impact has been estimated at 376.8 ± 1.7 Ma or at 377 ± 2 Ma.
 This impact has been proposed as a cause of the first Devonian extinction, the Kellwasser Event or Late Frasnian extinction, due to it being believed by some researchers to coincide around the time of the Kellwasser event at 376.1 Ma ± 1.6 Ma, although the timing of this extinction event has since been pushed forward to 371.93–371.78 Ma.
 The effects of the impact can clearly be seen in the bedrock in the area.
 The Cambrian, Ordovician and Silurian sedimentary rocks deformed by the impact are rich in fossils.

 The area around the Siljan Ring has been the site of recent prospecting for oil and natural gas, though none of the projects has so far been commercially viable.
 There are large deposits of lead and zinc near Boda at the eastern edge of the Ring.

 There are several lakes in the vicinity, the largest of which is Siljan on the south-southwestern edge of the crater, with the smaller Orsa Lake to the west and Skattungen and Ore on the northeastern margin.

 Geology

 The Siljan Ring consists of an annular outcrop of Lower Paleozoic sedimentary rocks within Proterozoic granites of the Dala series.

+The impact event is estimated to have had an energy of 1.94 × 1022 J, with the diameter of the impactor being 5 km.